infonl/dimpact-zaakafhandelcomponent/docs/development/README.md

 - [Testing](testing.md) - Instructions on how to run and develop tests for ZAC.
 - [Updating dependencies](updatingDependencies.md) - Instructions on how to update various types of dependencies in ZAC and (OpenAPI) API specifications used by ZAC.
+- [Managing Solr](managingSolr.md) - Instructions on how to manage the Solr search engine in ZAC.
+For example, how to reindex the Solr search index.

 ## Monitoring
 ZAC exposes two monitoring endpoints through WildFly by default: